VPremiss/Crafty/README.md

 ## Description

-Contains a helper main service class with separated concerns for its static methods.
-Plus a global functions for quick helpers as well...
-The things that we find ourselves needing and not have a "strong" reason to PR [Laravel](https://laravel.com) about.
+Contains a helper main service class (that you can use as a [Laravel facade](https://laravel.com/docs/facades)) with separated concerns for its methods.
+Plus some global helper functions for quick actions as well...
+The things that we find ourselves needing and not have a "strong" reason to PR Laravel about.

 ## Installation